dblalock/bolt/experiments/README.md

-To reproduce the results in the Bolt KDD paper, do the following.
+This page describes how to reproduce the experimental results reported in Bolt's KDD paper.

 ## Install Dependencies

+To run the experiments, you will first need to obtain the following tools / libraries, and datasets.

 ### C++ Code